juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 kubectl -n kube-system annotate pods -l app.kubernetes.io/name=juicefs-csi-driver useless-annotation=true
 ```

-After ConfigMap is updated across CSI components, subsequent mount pods will respect the new config while **existing mount pods will not magically update**.
-Depending on the specific changed item, users must re-create application pod or mount pod in order for changes to take effect.
-Read below sections for specifics.
+After ConfigMap is updated across CSI components, subsequent Mount Pods will apply the new configuration, but **existing Mount Pods will not automatically update**.
+Depending on what was changed, users must re-create the application pod or the Mount Pod for the changes to take effect.
+Refer to the sections below for more details.
 :::

 :::info Sidecar headsup
-If a customization item appears to be a valid sidecar setting, it'll work with sidecar. otherwise it'll be ignored.
+If a customization item appears to be a valid sidecar setting, it will work for the sidecar; otherwise, it will be ignored.
 For example:

-* `resources` is applicable to both mount pod and sidecar, hence it works with both;
+* `resources` applies to both the Mount Pod and the sidecar, so it works for both.
-* `custom-labels` adds customized labels to pod, since labels are an exclusive pod attribute, this setting is not applicable to sidecar.
+* `custom-labels` adds customized labels to the pod.
+However, since labels are an exclusive pod attribute, this setting does not apply to the sidecar.
 :::

-All supported fields are demonstrated in the [example config](https://github.com/juicedata/juicefs-csi-driver/blob/master/juicefs-csi-driver-config.example.yaml), and also introduced in detail in our docs.
+All supported fields are demonstrated in the [example configuration](https://github.com/juicedata/juicefs-csi-driver/blob/master/juicefs-csi-driver-config.example.yaml) and are explained in detail in our documentation.

 <details>